greenerservices/version1/app/index.md

   tag: {
     text: "Version 1.0"
   },
-  html: 'Updated 5th March 2025.
+  html: 'Updated 10th March 2025.
 Help us improve it and <a class="govuk-link" href="#">give your feedback by email</a>.'
 }) }}

 * * *

-The Greener Service Principles are a set of guidelines for the design, delivery and operation of more environmentally sustainable services.
+The Greener Service Principles are a set of guidelines for the design, development and operation of more environmentally sustainable services.

 These principles have been developed through an open and collaborative process involving colleagues from a wide range of disciplines across UK government and beyond.
-[Read more](#) on the process on the about page.

 <div class="govuk-inset-text app-wcag-callout">
   <p class="govuk-body">In many cases, actions we can take to deliver more environmentally sustainable services build on what is already established best practice from a cost, usability, accessibility, reliability or other perspective.</p>